serilog-contrib/serilog-sinks-elasticsearch/README.md

 * Starting from version 3, compatible with Elasticsearch 2.
 * Version 6.x supports the new Elasticsearch.net version 6.x library.
 * From version 8.x there is support for Elasticsearch.net version 7.
 * From version 9.x there is support for Elasticsearch.net version 8.
 Version detection is enabled by default, in which case `TypeName` is handled automatically across major versions 6, 7 and 8.
 Versions 2 and 5 of Elasticsearch are no longer supported.
+We also focus on .NET 6 going forward to keep the maintanance simpler.
+If you need older frameworks, please stick with a previous version.

 ## Quick start